hashmapinc/Drillflow/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Does your PR title start with DF-XXXX where XXXX is the waffle number you are trying to resolve?
 Pay particular attention to the hyphen "-" character.

-- [ ] Has your PR been rebased against the latest commit within the target branch (typically dev)?
+- [ ] Has your PR been rebased against the latest commit within the target branch (typically master)?

 ### For code changes:
 - [ ] Have you ensured that the full suite of tests is executed via mvn clean install at the root Drillflow folder?
 - [ ] Have you written or updated unit tests to verify your changes?
 - [ ] Have you updated Soap UI
+- [ ] Have you ensured that all Soap UI test cases pass
 - [ ] Have you added documentation for any API related changes to the /docs folder

 ### For documentation related changes: